AMWA-TV/is-11/README.md

 ### How does it work?

 - An endpoint on the side of Senders is introduced for media parameters control
-- Receivers are followed with endpoints which list Sinks and describe them in detail
+- Senders and Receivers are followed with endpoints which list Inputs and Outputs respectively and describe them in detail

 <!-- INTRO-END -->